 The Breast Reduction Procedure

-Breast reduction surgery is performed under general anesthesia and usually takes two to three hours to complete on both breasts.
+Breast reduction surgery is performed under general anesthesia and usually takes three hours to complete on both breasts.
 During the procedure, excess breast tissue is removed from the breast, and the areola is reduced in size before moving the nipple to a higher position on the chest.
+The operation always includes a lift as well, because of the design.

 There are a variety of methods to approach breast reduction, and your individual procedure will largely depend on your anatomy, desired outcome, and Dr. Karaca’s preferences.
 The most common breast reduction technique uses an anchor incision, which is a three-part incision featuring one cut around the areola, one vertically down the breast and a final cut beneath the breast along the breast fold.
-Some doctors also perform the procedure with an incision around the areola and one incision along the natural crease of the breast.
+In some cases, he performs the procedure with an incision around the areola and one incision straight down towards the natural crease of the breast ( Lollipop incision ).

 Breast Reduction Recovery